 And still, there were issues with the ships themselves getting loaded and just the safety of the crew.
 And, whether you had enough people there to do the physical, loading and unloading.
 And all of that has just created this big backlog with things from China especially.

-Q: I think the pandemic has also highlighted a point that you made earlier around the value of goods and how can a compliance team determine the value.
+Q: I think the pandemic has also highlighted a point that you made earlier about the value of goods and how can a compliance team determine the value.
 So for example, did the price for personal protection equipment change considerably during the pandemic?

 A: Use hand sanitizer for example.
 And so it’s all based on the economics of supply and demand when there’s a huge demand and supply stays.
 So it would just be natural to see prices going up on these things.
 But now I think it has stabilized a little bit because as economies work, people jump into the mix.
 And they decide to manufacture hand sanitizer or they are manufacturing masks.
 Just look at all the masks.
 You can now buy them in all the different colors, and patterns and things like that.